Cardiovascular System Heart Vector

 53. Smooth muscle relaxation and dilation are the result of what?

-Stimulation of either cholinergic or specialized beta-adrenergic receptors.
+Smooth muscle relaxation and dilation result from the stimulation of either cholinergic or specialized beta-adrenergic receptors.

 54. Stroke volume is affected by what three factors?

-55. What is the Thoracic Pump?
+55. What is the thoracic pump?

 56. To avoid organ/tissue damage and to maintain adequate perfusion pressures, the cardiovascular system balances what?

-57. What is the Aortic Valve?
+57. What is the aortic valve?

 58. How is mean arterial pressure regulated?

-By changes in cardiac output and systemic vascular resistance (SVR).
+Mean arterial pressure is regulated by changes in cardiac output and systemic vascular resistance (SVR).

-59. What is the Mitral Valve?
+59. What is the mitral valve?

 60. What is myocardial tissue?

-61. What is the Pulmonic valve?
+61. What is the pulmonic valve?

-62. What is the Tricuspid valve?
+62. What is the tricuspid valve?

 63. The underlying goal of the body’s cardiovascular control mechanisms is to what?